Yakiv Bystrov

 ProfileCourses TaughtPublicationsContacts

 Yakiv Bystrov studied English Philology at Vasyl Stefanyk Precarpathian University in Ivano-Frankivsk (1988-1993) and carried straight on to a PhD thesis Invariants and Variants in Lexical Semantics.
 His PhD degree in linguistics was awarded in 1996.
 Later he was appointed as University Lecturer at Vasyl Stefanyk Precarpathian National University.
 He became Associate Professor of English in 2002, and in 2007 he was elected as Head of the English Philology Department.
-He became Full Professor in 2015.
+In 2015 Dr Bystrov became Full Professor.

 In 2012 Yakiv Bystrov was selected as Visiting Scholar under the auspices of The Cambridge Colleges’ Hospitality Scheme in Cambridge, UK where he used his stay at Murray Edwards College to advance a research project in the field of cognitive poetics entitled “Modelling the Worldview of the Author in Narrative Fiction”.